 Today, the technology available to us is far more stable and accessible, while being light-years ahead of what my students and I were using back in the ’80s.
 Another beautiful thing is that as technology has advanced, it has also become more available to more classrooms – from high school all the way down to elementary and even preschool.
 It’s not just more pervasive in our lives, it’s now expected in our lessons and teaching.
 Many teacher evaluation models contain expectations for teachers to incorporate technology into their lessons, and many states, schools and districts have adopted the ISTE or 21st-century technology standards and expect their students to master these skills.

 In this blog series, we will explore meaningful and purposeful ways of incorporating technologies into your music classroom at the elementary and secondary levels.
 Meaningful incorporation of technology cannot replace the music educator; the teacher should always be the lead instructor in the classroom.
 Rather, its use supports, augments, and enhances the traditional classroom activities: Performing (singing and playing instruments), Creating, and Responding.
-Throughout this series we will introduce you to some great products as well as some ideas for incorporating technology in purposeful and insightful ways that enhances your teaching and your students’ music education.
+Throughout this series we will introduce you to some great products as well as some ideas for incorporating technology in purposeful and insightful ways that enhance your teaching and your students’ music education.

 One word of caution as you start down this road – technology has a way of overwhelming people, so I suggest the following steps: